-As I mentioned before, if you didn’t manage to book a campsite before, there’s another option.
-Some campgrounds don’t accept any reservations and they accept guests based on first come-first served rule.
-From the very morning the line of cars appears near the campground entrance.
+Some campgrounds don’t accept any reservations in advance and they accept guests basing on first come-first served rule.
+From the very morning a line of cars appears near the campground entrance.
 When the first guest leaves – the first person in line is accepted.

-If you want to hunt for such campsite, arrive early, before the registration of new guests open.
-This way you will take a place in front of the queue and you will for sure get a place for your mobile home 🙂 And you won’t have to wait too long for it.
+If you want to hunt for such campsite, arrive early before the registration of new guests opens.
+This way you will take a place in front of the queue and you will for sure get a place for your mobile home 🙂 And you won’t have to wait for it too long.
 We used this kind of campground in Zion National Park.
 The registration started at 7, we arrived there at 6:50.
 There was around twenty cars in front of us.
 We were waiting for our place for one hour and a half.
-If it had been a weekend we would have probably arrived at 6.
+If it was a weekend we would have probably arrived at 6.